AESIR

 Thor is one of the champions of the modern incarnation of Asgardians.

-One of the nine survivors of the destruction of Asgard, Vali accompanied the eight other survivors -- Balder (back from Hel), Hoder, Hoenir, Magni, Modi, Ve, Vidar, and Vili -- out of the cooling rock and across the Planes of Ida as Asgard began to bloom anew.
+One of the nine survivors of the destruction of Asgard, Vali accompanied the eight other survivors--Balder (back from Hel), Hoder, Hoenir, Magni, Modi, Ve, Vidar, and Vili--out of the cooling rock rock and across the Plain of Ida as Asgard began to bloom anew.

 Vali and Vidar helped carry Ve, who had lost his right leg in the battle.

-Vidar picked it up the spear, claiming it in the name of the sons and brothers of Odin, and when Vili warned that its power may corrupt those not as strong as Odin, Vali suggested it could belong to they four, the closest in mind and body to Odin.
+Vidar picked up the spear, claiming it in the name of the sons and brothers of Odin; when Vili warned that its power may corrupt those not as strong as Odin, Vali suggested it could belong to the four of them, as the closest in mind and body to Odin.

-When they collectively grabbed the spear, however, the quartet vanished in a flash of light, which then reformed into Odin; likewise Balder, Hoder, Hoenir, Magni, and Modi vanished (it doesn't seem that their essences were added to the others in creating this new Odin).
+When they collectively grabbed the spear, however, the quartet vanished in a flash of light, which then reformed into a new Odin; Balder, Hoder, Hoenir, Magni, and Modi vanished (it doesn't seem that their essences were added to the others in creating this new Odin).

-Comment: Vali can also be seen in Ve's sub-profile, helping to support Ve (a later but similar image is included in the main profile's image of the 9 survivors); and in the main profile image of the sons and brothers of Odin grasping Gungnir.
+Note; Vali can also be seen in Ve's sub-profile, helping to support Ve (a later but similr image is included in the main profile's image of the nine survivors); and in the main profile image of the sons and brothers of Odin grasping Gungnir.

 I don't believe Vali has ever appeared as a member of the modern incarnation of the Asgardians.